Boeing to cut nearly 10,000 jobs in Washington, more than 12,000 overall

 “Today’s numbers represent the largest segment of layoffs.
 The several thousand remaining layoffs will come in additional tranches over the next few months,” he said.

-In his message, Calhoun attributed the need for the job reductions to “the COVID-19 pandemic’s devastating impact on the airline industry.”

-He said that translates into “a deep cut in the number of commercial jets and services our customers will need over the next few years, which in turn means fewer jobs on our lines and in our offices.”
+The 787 Dreamliner has been cut from 14 per month to 10 per month this year and will drop to seven per month by 2022.
+Production of the 777 and 777X will be cut to three per month from the current five a month.

+And previous optimistic plans to quickly boost production of the 737 MAX up to 42 jets per month just months after it gets clearance to fly again have been abandoned.
+The plan now is to raise the rate to 31 planes per month sometime next year.

-Calhoun told employees who will keep their jobs that “enormous challenges remain.”
+In his message, Calhoun told the employees who will keep their jobs that “enormous challenges remain” and that Boeing “will have to adjust our business plans constantly until the global pandemic stops whipsawing our markets in ways that are still hard to predict.”

+Laying out the priorities to steady the business, he listed keeping employees healthy and safe, supporting airline customers and Boeing suppliers through the recovery, and working with the airlines “to assure the traveling public that it can fly safe from infection.”

+He said the defense and space side of Boeing’s business remains strong.
+And despite the collapse in demand for passenger jets, he said the commercial airplanes division will move forward “with our plan to restart 737 MAX production in Renton.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.